deliveroo/routemaster/INTERNALS.md

 `topics`

-  The set of topic names.
+  The set of all topic names.

-`subscription`
+`subscribers`

-  The set of subscriber UUIDs.
+  The set of all subscriber UUIDs.

+`topics:{uuid}`

+  The set of topic names subscribed to by subscriber `uuid`.

+`subscribers:{topic}`

+  The set of subscriber UUIDs having subscribed to topic `name`.

 `topic:{name}`